Rajakavitha1/testing_gitbook/installation.md

 To deploy Seldon Enterprise Platform:

-1. Create the namespace `seldon-system` to contain the main components of Seldon.
+1. Create a namespace to contain the main components of Seldon.
+For example, create the namespace `seldon-system`:
    ```bash
    kubectl create ns seldon-system || echo "Namespace seldon-system already exists"
    ```

-1. Create the namespace `seldon-logs` to contain the components related to request logging.
+1. Create a namespace to contain the components related to request logging.
+For example, create the namespace `seldon-logs`:
    ```bash
    kubectl create ns seldon-logs || echo "Namespace seldon-logs already exists"
    ```